Gospel of Marcion

 Claire Clivaz has argued that Papyrus 69 is "a witness to a Marcionite edition of Luke's Gospel".

 The Gospel of Marcion, called by its adherents the Gospel of the Lord, or more commonly the Gospel (Evangelion), was a text used by the mid-2nd-century Christian teacher Marcion of Sinope to the exclusion of the other gospels.
 The majority of scholars agree that this gospel was a later revised version of the Gospel of Luke, though several involved arguments for Marcion priority have been put forward in recent years.
 Even if the Gospel is a later redaction, it is unclear whether Marcion produced it himself or simply discovered an earlier redaction developed by someone else.

 There are debates as to whether several verses of Marcion's gospel are attested firsthand in a manuscript in Papyrus 69, a hypothesis proposed by Claire Clivaz and put into practice by Jason BeDuhn.
 Thorough, meticulous, yet highly divergent reconstructions of much or all of the content of the Gospel of Marcion have been made by several scholars, including August Hahn (1832), Theodor Zahn (1892), Adolf von Harnack (1921), Kenji Tsutsui (1992), Jason BeDuhn (2013), Dieter T. Roth (2015), Matthias Klinghardt (2015/2020, 2021), and Andrea Nicolotti (2019).

 Contents

 Reconstructions of the text of Marcion's Gospel make careful use of second-hand quotations and paraphrases to the text as found in anti-Marcionite writings by orthodox Christian apologists, especially Tertullian, Epiphanius, the Dialogue of Adamantius.
 Of these secondary witnesses, Tertullian contributes the most material and references, Epiphanius the second most, and the Dialogue of Adamantius the third most.
+All these authors compared the Gospel of Marcion with that of Luke, and highlighted the fact that it missed or altered certain passages.

 Like the Gospel of Mark, Marcion's gospel lacked any nativity story.
 Luke's account of the baptism of Jesus was also absent.
 The gospel began, roughly, as follows: